Dr Gary Fettke – Controlling Insulin is Key Introduction

 Whether you’re talking about the Food Pyramid, which was launched in the Western world in 1992.
 The ‘pyramid’ then morphed into My Food Plate, in the 2000s….and in Australia is now the Australian Healthy Eating Guidelines, the advice has been pretty standard.
-The foundation of a ‘healthy diet’ is grain/carbohydrate based and ‘most importantly’ low fat, particularly demonising saturated fats from animals and of course, cholesterol.
+The foundation of a ‘healthy diet’ is grain/carbohydrate-based and ‘most importantly’ low fat, particularly demonizing saturated fats from animals and of course, cholesterol.

 Dr Gary Fettke’s advice is different; low carbohydrate and healthy fats.
 He has an interesting insight into how this all came about and what he refers to as ‘medical evangelism’.